Two-dimensional ferromagnetism with long-range interactions in the layered magnetic topological insulator MnBi2Te4: Abstract

 \section{Abstract}

 MnBi$_2$Te$_4$ (MBT) is a promising van der Waals layered antiferromagnetic (AF) topological insulator that combines a topologically non-trivial inverted Bi-Te band gap with ferromagnetic (FM) layers of Mn ions.
-We perform inelastic neutron scattering (INS) on co-aligned single crystals to study the magnetic interactions in MBT.
-Consistent with previous work, we find that the AF interlayer exchange coupling and uniaxial magnetic anisotropy have comparable strength, which supports metamagnetic transitions that allow access to different magnetic symmetries in applied fields.
-Modelling of the two-dimensional intralayer FM spin waves requires the introduction of long-range and competing Heisenberg FM and AF interactions, up to at least the seventh nearest-neighbor, and possess anomalous damping, especially near the Brillouin zone boundary.
-First-principles calculations of insulating MBT find that both interlayer and intralayer magnetic interactions are long-ranged.
-We discuss the potential roles that bulk $n$-type charger carriers and chemical disorder play in the magnetism of MBT.
+Inelastic neutron scattering on single crystals reported here describes rather complex magnetism in MBT.
+The magnetic anisotropy that controls the bulk and surface magnetic field response of MBT is found to have contributions from both single-ion and interlayer two-ion terms.
+A description of the quasi-two-dimensional intralayer FM spin waves requires long-range, competing FM and AF interactions and anomalous damping.
+While this might suggest carrier mediated magnetic coupling, $\textit{ab initio}$ calculations in insulating MBT also find long-range interactions and classical spin dynamics simulations suggest that magnetic vacancies are at least partially responsible for observations of anomalous damping near the zone boundary.